-- Once the institution is deemed "ready" to move ahead in the accreditation process, it submits a list of programs offered at the institution.
-DEAC reviews the list and selects the programs and courses required for review.
-DEAC sends the institution a letter indicating the courses required for submission and the fee. - For each degree program offered, 50 percent of the courses are selected for review.
-The representative courses are selected based on the following criteria: - Broad and fairly representative of the curriculum for the entire degree program; - Selected from each level (e.g., 100, 200, 300, 400, 500, 600, and 700) of the degree program(s); and - Submitted using the following percentages based on degree program: - Associate's Degree: 25 percent general education and 25 percent core courses/electives, including the capstone/final program course. - Bachelor's Degree: 25 percent general education and 25 percent core courses/electives, including the capstone/final program course, or 50 percent of core courses if offering a degree completion program. - Master's Degree: 25 percent core courses and 25 percent elective/concentration courses, including the capstone/final program course. - Doctoral Degree: 25 percent core courses and 25 percent research methodology courses, including the capstone project/dissertation course. - The institution submits curriculum materials for each program, including identified courses with supporting documentation, for review off site by subject specialists.
+- Once the institution is deemed "ready" to move ahead in the accreditation process, DEAC reviews the list of programs offered at the institution and selects a sample of courses required for review.
+DEAC sends the institution a letter indicating the courses required for submission and the fee. - For each degree program offered, 50 percent of the courses are selected by DEAC for review.
+The representative courses are selected based on a broad and fair representation of the curriculum for each degree program. - Selected from each level (e.g., 100, 200, 300, 400, 500, 600, and 700) of the degree program(s); and - Submitted using the following percentages based on degree program: - Associate's Degree: 25 percent general education and 25 percent core courses/electives, including the capstone/final program course. - Bachelor's Degree: 25 percent general education and 25 percent core courses/electives, including the capstone/final program course, or 50 percent of core courses if offering a degree completion program. - Master's Degree: 25 percent core courses and 25 percent elective/concentration courses, including the capstone/final program course. - Doctoral Degree: 25 percent core courses and 25 percent research methodology courses, including the capstone project/dissertation course.

+The institution submits an Educational Offerings Report and curriculum materials for each program, including identified courses with supporting documentation, for review off site by subject specialists.